 Homesick Philly Tour:

-Kicking off in Philadelphia’s Dilworth Park on July 31 before heading to Baltimore, Washington, DC and Boston, the tour—a roving food truck—will encourage festival and eventgoers to reminisce about their time in Philly by enjoying the foods they miss and other culinary creations (think chicken cheesesteak kebabs and meatballs over polenta cake) from three Philadelphia chefs: Jennifer Carroll, former Top Chef contestant and owner of the newly opened Spice Finch; Kurt Evans of South; and Marcie Turney of Lolita, Barbuzzo, Bud & Marilyn’s, Little Nonna’s and Jamonera fame.
+Kicking off in Philadelphia’s Dilworth Park on July 31 before heading to Baltimore, Washington, DC and Boston, the experiential tour will encourage festival and eventgoers to reminisce about their time in Philly by enjoying culinary creations from four Philadelphia chefs, who are developing recipes for the tour.
+From Jennifer Carroll and Billy Riddle of the brand-new Spice Finch, chicken cheesesteak kebabs.
+From Marcie Turney of Lolita, Barbuzzo, Bud & Marilyn’s, Little Nonna’s and Jamonera fame, meatballs over polenta cake.
+And from Kurt Evans of SOUTH Kitchen & Jazz Parlor, his take on TastyKake Kandy Kakes.
+Guests will also be treated to music, giveaways, a postcard station and more.
 The tour will appear:

 - Thursday, August 2, 5:30 p.m. – WTMD’s First Thursday Festival, Canton Waterfront Park, Baltimore